wildfish/django-pipelines/docs/pipelines/howto/results.rst

 unless it's otherwise defined.

-For an example of how to build a custom storage class see :code:`wildcoeus.pipelines.results.orm.OrmPipelineResultsStorage`.
+For an example of how to build a custom storage class see :code:`pipelines.results.orm.OrmPipelineResultsStorage`.

-To override the storage class used, change the value of :code:`WILDCOEUS_PIPELINES_RESULTS_STORAGE` in your settings file (:code:`"wildcoeus.pipelines.results.orm.OrmPipelineResultsStorage"` by default).
+To override the storage class used, change the value of :code:`PIPELINES_PIPELINES_RESULTS_STORAGE` in your settings file (:code:`"pipelines.results.orm.OrmPipelineResultsStorage"` by default).
 This can either be a string where the value matches the python path to the class to use or a 2-tuple where the first element matches the python path to the class to use and the second element is a dictionary of keyword arguments